utah-cs4470-sp23/class/assignment1/README.md

 - The "lex-only" mode of your compiler that is triggered by the `-l` command line flag should dump tokens, one per line, in a format like the one shown here.
+Note that you must not print the content of NEWLINE tokens, but must print the content for all other tokens types.
 We are providing you with a test script that checks your output against ours, so it is important that you match this output format exactly.

 ```
 regehr@home:~/compiler-class/jdr/build$ cat tiny.jpl